-Let me reitterate that it’s really important that you stick to this stricker version of the diet 100% because only one little intruder will tend to mess everything.
+Let me reiterate that it’s really important that you stick to this more strict version of the diet 100% because only one little intruder will tend to mess everything.

-Also make sure to get the most sleep you can possibly get and reduce and sort of strett in your life.
+Also make sure to get the most sleep you can possibly get and reduce the stress in your life.
 If you exercise, do it lightly.

 If you find the diet to be too restrictive to be followed for any period of time, have a look at any Paleo food list and you’ll see that still have plenty of choice when it comes to meat, fats and vegetables.
 You can enjoy delicious salads, soups, stews, stir-fries, curries and whatever your imagination can think off.